 - Storage tab: - Filesystems displays a brief description of the available local filesystems.
-See "Filesystems" on page 31. - NFS Exports lets you configure filesystems so that they are available for network clients by means of the NFS network protocol.
-See "NFS Exports" on page 31.

-- CIFS Shares lets you configure filesystems so that they are available for network clients by means of the CIFS network protocol.
+See "Filesystems" on page 31.

+- NFS Exports lets you configure filesystems so that they are available for network clients by means of the NFS network protocol.
+See "NFS Exports" on page 31. - CIFS Shares lets you configure filesystems so that they are available for network clients by means of the CIFS network protocol.
 See "CIFS Shares" on page 33. - iSCSI Targets lets you configure the system to access storage across a network just as if the system were accessing a local physical disk.
 See "iSCSI Targets" on page 36. - Failure Notification lets you configure notification of failed devices.
-See "Failure Notification" on page 42.
+See "Failure Notification" on page 41.

-• System tab:
+System tab:

-- Network Interfaces configures the network interfaces for the system.
-See "Network Interfaces" on page 43. - System Name sets the hostname and management IP address for the server.
-See "System Name" on page 48. - DNS & Name Servers specifies how to map hostnames to IP addresses for the system.
-See "DNS & Name Servers" on page 49. - Name Service Client specifies various directory services that manage information associated with the network users, such as mapping user names with user IDs and group names with group IDs.
-See "DNS & Name Servers" on page 49. - SNMP enables Simple Network management Protocol (SNMP) access.
-See "SNMP" on page 54. - Time & Date sets the local time and enables automatic time synchronization with NTP.
+- Management Interface sets the server name and the interface to use for management (web access), such as eth0.
+See "Management Interface" on page 42 - Network Interfaces configures the network interfaces for the system.
+See "Network Interfaces" on page 43. - DNS & Name Servers specifies how to map hostnames to IP addresses for the system.
+See "DNS & Name Servers" on page 48. - Name Service Client specifies various directory services that manage information associated with the network users, such as mapping user names with user IDs and group names with group IDs.
+See "DNS & Name Servers" on page 48. - SNMP enables Simple Network management Protocol (SNMP) access.
+See "SNMP" on page 53. - Time & Date sets the local time and enables automatic time synchronization with NTP.
 See "Time & Date" on page 55. - Licenses provides information about the installed licenses and lets you add and delete licenses.
-See "Licenses" on page 56. - Administrator Password changes the SMC IS administrator password.
-See "Administrator Password" on page 56. - Local Users creates or imports local user accounts.
+See "Licenses" on page 55. - Administrator Password changes the Management Center administrator password.
+See "Administrator Password" on page 55.

+- Local Users creates or imports local user accounts.
 See "Local Users and Local Groups" on page 56. - Local Groups creates or imports local groups.
 See "Local Users and Local Groups" on page 56.

-Operations tab:
+· Operations tab:

-- Save/Restore Configuration saves the current SMC IS configuration or restore a previously saved version.
+- Save/Restore Configuration saves the saves the files in the /etc directory or restores those saved files.
 See "Save/Restore Configuration" on page 57. - Gather Support Data generates an archive containing copies of the storage server's software and hardware configuration and log files, which may be needed by SGI Support for troubleshooting purposes.
-See "Gather Support Data" on page 58. - Shut Down System lets you reboot or power down the system in a specified number of minutes.
-See "Shut Down System" on page 58.
+See "Gather Support Data" on page 57. - Shut Down System lets you reboot or power down the system in a specified number of minutes.
+See "Shut Down System" on page 57.